Chesterfield F.C.: Stadium

 Chesterfield's historic ground was Saltergate, officially named the Recreation Ground, which was in use from 1872 to 2010.
 Saltergate's record attendance was 30,561, which was set when Chesterfield hosted Tottenham Hotspur in the FA Cup fifth round in February 1938.

 Since the 2010–11 season, Chesterfield have played their home games at the £13 million B2net Stadium.
 The first match was against Derby County in a pre-season friendly, which Derby won 5–4, Craig Davies becoming the first goalscorer at the stadium.
 The first competitive fixture was against Barnet, which ended in a 2–1 win after Dwayne Mattis scored the opening League goal at the ground in the first half.
-Chesterfield suffered their first home league defeat at the B2net Stadium after a 2–1 loss to Burton Albion on 13 November 2010.
-The highest attendance at the B2net Stadium was 10,089 at home to Rotherham United which Chesterfield won 5–0 with Jack Lester getting a hat-trick.
+Chesterfield suffered their first home league defeat at the B2net Stadium with a 2–1 loss to Burton Albion on 13 November 2010.

-On 13 August 2012, it was announced that, after the acquisition of b2net by Proact, the Stadium would be renamed the Proact Stadium.
-On 15 May 2020, it was announced that, from August, the stadium would be renamed again, this time to the Technique Stadium, after local education provider Technique acquired the naming rights.
+On 13 August 2012, it was announced that, after the acquisition of b2net by Proact, the stadium would be renamed the Proact Stadium.

+On 15 May 2020, it was announced that, from August, the stadium would be renamed the Technique Stadium after local education provider Technique acquired the naming rights.

+In 2023, the stadium was renamed the SMH Group Stadium after new sponsors, financial services company SMH group, acquired naming rights for a minimum of three years.

+The highest attendance at the SMH group stadium was 10,108 at home in their last match of the 2023–24 National League season against Maidenhead United which Chesterfield won 3–2.